Lorenzo Dow: Missionary travels

 Dow made three visits to Ireland and England, in 1799, 1805 and 1818, and by his eccentric manners and attractive eloquence drew after him immense crowds.
 He took what he believed to be a divine call and crossed the Atlantic Ocean to preach as a missionary to the Catholics of Ireland, and thereafter was never connected officially with the ministry of the Methodist Church, though he remained essentially a Methodist in doctrine.
 He introduced camp meetings into England, and the controversy about them resulted in the organization of the Primitive Methodist Society.

-In 1802, he preached in the Albany region of New York, against atheism, deism, Calvinism and Universalism.
+In 1802, he preached in the Albany region of New York, against atheism, deism, Calvinism, and Universalism.
 He passed the years 1803 and 1804 in what was then the Mississippi Territory (present day states of Mississippi and Alabama), delivering the first Protestant sermon within the bounds of those future states.
 Just south of Mansfield, Georgia, on State Route 11, is a large rock on which is a plaque, placed by the Daughters of the American Revolution.
 It states that on that rock, in 1803, Dow preached the first "Gospel sermon" in Jasper County.
 In 1807 he extended his labors into Louisiana Territory.

 Dow's enthusiasm sustained him through the incessant labors of more than 30 years, during which he preached in almost all parts of the United States.
-His later efforts were directed chiefly against the Jesuits; indeed he was in general a vigorous opponent of Roman Catholicism.
+His later efforts were directed chiefly against the Jesuits; indeed he was in general a vigorous opponent of Catholicism.

 Everywhere, in America and Britain, he attracted great crowds to hear and see him, and he was often persecuted as well as admired.
 Because the churches were closed to him, Lorenzo Dow preached in town halls, farmers' barns, and even in open fields.
 He would preach anyplace where he could assemble a crowd.
 He preached to Methodists, Baptists, Quakers, Catholics, and atheists alike.
 He liked to appear unexpectedly at public events, announcing in a loud voice that exactly one year from today, Lorenzo Dow would preach on this spot.
 He never disappointed his audiences; he always appeared exactly 365 days later at the appointed place, usually met by huge crowds.

 Dow's public speaking mannerisms were like nothing ever seen before among the typically conservative church goers of the time.
 He shouted, he screamed, he cried, he begged, he flattered, he insulted, he challenged people and their beliefs.
 He told stories and made jokes.
 It is recorded that Lorenzo Dow often preached before open-air assemblies of 10,000 people or more and held the audiences spellbound.